The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

-Toward these ends, we embrace research and pedagogy that incorporate Entrepreneurial Thought & Action® (ETA), social, environmental, economic responsibility, and sustainability (SEERS), and a global perspective with our disciplinary interests.
+Toward these ends, we embrace research and pedagogy that incorporate Entrepreneurial Thought & Action® (ET&A™), Social, Environmental, Economic Responsibility, and Sustainability (SEERS), and a global perspective with our disciplinary interests.
 We encourage integration with other disciplines in deliberate and substantive ways.
 We strive for classrooms and intellectual pursuits that are engaging, energetic, and collaborative.

-Beyond the classrooms on the Wellesley and San Francisco campuses, Division faculty members are teaching executives around the globe.
+Beyond the classrooms on the Wellesley, Boston, and Miami campuses, division faculty members are teaching executives around the globe.

 The Financial Accounting group of Babson College’s Division of Accounting and Law contributes to a well-rounded management education.
 We focus on the rigorous understanding of financial reporting concepts and methods in a context that thoroughly integrates creating and growing a business, corporate strategy, economic conditions, and ethical issues.
 Our graduates are fully informed users of financial statements and have a thorough and deep understanding of the financial implications of management decisions.

 Students who pursue careers in finance and corporate strategy gain thorough accounting knowledge and high-powered analytical skills combined with a broad management perspective to prepare them for success in a wide-ranging variety of roles, from CFOs, to consultants, to entrepreneurs.

 Students who pursue careers in public accounting have a complete offering of courses, and they may further their education in accounting.